MicrosoftDocs/win32/desktop-src/uxguide/cmd-ribbons.md

 **If you do only seven things...**

 <dl> 1) Choose a command solution that is suitable for your program type.
-Using a ribbon should make a program feel simpler, more efficient, and easier to use—never the opposite.
+Using a ribbon should make a program feel simpler, more efficient, and easier to use never the opposite.
 If using a ribbon isn't appropriate, consider using rich commands instead.
 2) Don't underestimate the challenge of creating an effective ribbon.
 Don't expect it to be a simple port of your existing menu bars and toolbars.
 And don't take for granted that using a ribbon automatically makes your program better.
 Being willing to commit the time and effort required for a command redesign is an important factor in deciding to use a ribbon.
 3) Make the commands discoverable.
 Choose a tab design that has a clear, obvious, unique mapping between your commands and the descriptively labeled tabs where they reside.
 Users should be able to determine quickly and confidently which tab has the command they are looking for, and rarely choose the wrong tab.
 4) Make the commands self-explanatory.
 Users should understand the effect of a command from its label, icon, tooltip, and preview.
 They shouldn't have to experiment or read a Help topic to see how a command works.